hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/Architecture/dataLake.md

 The **compiled query service** as a DLL.
 Hundreds of query services can be deployed to a ROXIE.

 The **Server** process accepts client requests, executes the query service and returns the result to the client.
 One of the important features of the server is to manage the execution of the data flow graph.
-If it determines a node in a graph requires data, it sends the request to the slave components in the cluster that have the data.
-The Server communicates to the Slaves via multicast to account for node failures.
-The Server then collates the data from the slaves and executes the data flow step.
+If it determines a node in a graph requires data, it sends the request to the worker components in the cluster that have the data.
+The Server communicates to the Worker via multicast to account for node failures.
+The Server then collates the data from the workers and executes the data flow step.
 Once the entire graph is executed, the Server returns the result to the calling client.

-The **Slave** process is mainly responsible for a disk fetch or a single ECL function like a filtered index read.
-The Slave process receives requests only from a Server process.
+The **Worker** process is mainly responsible for a disk fetch or a single ECL function like a filtered index read.
+The Worker process receives requests only from a Server process.

 ![](./Images/roxie-components.png)